zexalistic/ucam-iii-python-serial-tool/README.md

 You have to use `pyserial`, `binascii`, `struct` packages.

-Install those if you don't installed yet before run script.
+Install those if you don't installed yet before running script.

 And you have to write serial device name in `ucam.py` code.